-Thomas Potter and John Murray Story
+Thomas Potter and John Murray’s Story

-In the mid-1700s, the land that is now Murray Grove, in Good Luck, New Jersey, was being farmed by Thomas Potter, member of a locally prominent family.
+In the mid-1700s, the land that is now Murray Grove, in Good Luck, New Jersey, was being farmed by Thomas Potter, a member of a locally prominent family.
 Though unlettered, Potter was a successful and deeply religious man.
 Probably a Quaker Baptist, he had caught wind of a radical new theological current called universalism: the idea, against strict Calvinist predestination, that all human beings will ultimately attain salvation.
 Based on his understanding of scripture as read to him, he worked out his own strong beliefs.
 He sought out those with knowledge, and with similar views, including visiting ministers, inviting them to his home to discuss current issues.

 About 1760 – his wife Mary having grown tired of hosting such discussions in her house – Potter built a meeting-house for the express purpose of housing a preacher of the universalist gospel.
 But, for ten years, he never found one.
 However, he persevered in his faith that one would be provided him, in the face of his neighbors’ skepticism.